Tobi29/scapes-engine/README.md

   * Base64JS
   * Base64JVM

+## Checksums
+Contains a CRC32 implementation and a wrapper around the jvm MessageDigest.
+Cross platform support for the latter may come eventually.

+### Artifacts
+  * Checksums
+  * ChecksumsS
+  * ChecksumsJVM

 ## Utils
 Contains various convenience functions and provides a common foundation for everything else to use.